 I have taught introductory micro, macro and statistics.
 I also teach Game Theory, Econometrics, Advanced Econometrics and Public Finance for Econ majors.

+From 2008-2015 I was an Assistant Professor of Economics at Quinnipiac University in Hamden, CT.
 I received a Ph.D. in Economics from the University of Colorado-Boulder (2008), and a B.S. in Economics with a minor in Mathematics from Northern Michigan University (1999).
 After graduating from NMU, I worked from 2000-2002 as an actuarial systems designer for Physician's Plus insurance in Madison, WI.